rotimiakinrinde/Attrition-Analysis/README.md

 ### Problem Statement

-Employee attrition can significantly impact organizational performance, leading to increased hiring and training costs, reduced productivity, and potential disruptions to business operations.
+Employee attrition can significantly impact organisational performance, leading to increased hiring and training costs, reduced productivity, and potential disruptions to business operations.
 By understanding the patterns and predictors of attrition, GTS can implement targeted strategies to retain top talent and enhance workplace satisfaction.

 ### Project Rationale

-**Reduce Costs:** Minimize the expenses related to hiring and onboarding replacements.
+**Reduce Costs:** Minimise the expenses related to hiring and onboarding replacements.

 **Improve Workforce Stability:** Retain experienced employees who are critical to client success.